Core-elements Subsampling for Alternating Least Squares: Real Data Analysis

 \subsubsection{Estimation Accuracy}

 Given the huge scale of the original dataset and the memory constraints of our computing infrastructure, we constructed a reduced yet representative subset by selecting the top 10,000 users and the top 10,000 movies based on interaction frequency.
 For each run of our repeated experiments, $80\%$ of the ratings were randomly sampled to form the training set, while the remaining $20\%$ constituted the test set.
-We evaluated the performance of all compared methods using four commonly adopted metrics: Relative Mean Square Error (RMSE), Prediction RMSE (PRMSE), Hit Ratio at rank 5 (Hit@5), and Normalized Discounted Cumulative Gain at rank 10 (NDCG@10).
+Subsequently, we treat the items in the test set with ratings greater than or equal to 4 as the true recommendation targets.
+We evaluated the performance of all compared methods using four commonly adopted metrics: Relative Mean Square Error (ReMSE), Prediction ReMSE (P-ReMSE), Hit Ratio at rank 5 (Hit@5), and Normalized Discounted Cumulative Gain at rank 10 (NDCG@10).

 We also evaluate each method under different subsampling rates, regularization parameters, and implicit vector dimensions.
 We set $\lambda = \{ 0.1, 0.15, 0.2\}$, referred to $\mathbf{L1}-\mathbf{L3}$ and set $n_f = \{20, 25, 30 , 35\}$, referred to $\mathbf{I1}-\mathbf{I4}$.
 Figure \ref{fig:netflix_data} shows the relationships between four metrics and the subsampling rate under different regularization parameters and implicit vector dimensions.